RicardoBPedro/micronaut_auth_server/README.md

 # Micronaut JWT Authenticantion Server
-This server is build under Micronaut + JWT + PostgreSQL + Jooq + Flyway + Lombok in order to create and manage users login./n Jooq is used to generate some class files at build time based on the migration file resources/db/postgres/V1__create_user_table.sql
+This server is build under Micronaut + JWT + PostgreSQL + Jooq + Flyway + Lombok in order to create and manage users login.\n Jooq is used to generate some class files at build time based on the migration file resources/db/postgres/V1__create_user_table.sql

 ### Requirements